 - Waste-to-Power: 0.16 GW (0.2%)

 Solar energy in India has gigantic opportunities.
-To take advantage of these opportunities you need to understand the key segments in this field.
+To take advantage of these opportunities one needs to understand the key segments in this field.
 The Indian solar energy market is divided into four main market segments

 Key private sector developers active in India’s utility scale market are Adani Green, Acme Solar, Renew Power, Softbank Energy, Azure Power, Tata Power, Avaada, Greenko, Engie and Ayaana.
 Whereas NTPC and NLC are key public sector companies.